-Clause 45(3) removes committing an offence on entry as a reason for inadmissibility on the grounds of criminality at section 36(2)(d) of the IRPA and adds new section 36(2.1), which makes a foreign national inadmissible on the ground of transborder criminality for committing certain offences, upon entering Canada, that are specified through regulations.
+Clause 45 removes committing an offence on entry as a reason for inadmissibility on the grounds of criminality at section 36(2)(d) and adds section 36(2.1), which makes a foreign national inadmissible on the ground of transborder criminality for committing certain offences, upon entering Canada, that are specified through regulations.

-Numerous other provisions of the IRPA are also amended to account for the inclusion of transborder criminality as a ground for inadmissibility, including the following, which are set out in clauses 47, 48 and 49 of Bill C-21, respectively:
+Numerous other provisions of the IRPA are also modified to account for the inclusion of transborder criminality as a ground for inadmissibility including:

-- section 55(3)(b) (reasons for detention on entry); - section 58(1)(c) (release by the Immigration Division of the Immigration and Refugee Board); and - section 68(4) (cancellation of a stay of removal order).
+• section 55(3)(b) (reasons for detention on entry);

+- section 58(1)(c) (release by the Immigration Division of the Immigration and Refugee Board); and - section 68(4) (cancellation of a stay of removal order).